marcalle100/drunkGames/README.md

-# drunkGames
+# Description
-an application created from scratch without the use of external resources, all handmade, aimed at funnypeople who enjoy drinking
+An application created from scratch without the use of external resources, all handmade, aimed at funnypeople who enjoy drinking.
+This React application brings both different combos & different games.

 # HOW TO SET UP